mavryk-network/mavryk-taquito/website/versioned_docs/version-20.0.0/michelson_encoder.md

 println(JSON.stringify(noAnnotationsSchema, null, 2));
 ```

-In Taquito, we will flatten these nested `pair`s to make it easier to use them in typescript dApps.
+In Webmavryk, we will flatten these nested `pair`s to make it easier to use them in typescript dApps.
 Please note how the result of `generateSchema` is different in the annotated vs non-annotated cases:

 ```js
 //annotatedSchema: